leclair-7/CarND-Advanced-Lane-Lines/README.md

 #### 5 Radius of Curvature

 To find the radius of curvature I passed the same point values that were used to create the original polyfit, then each point used in the polyfit was scaled (meter/pixel), which indicates the number of meters per pixel on each axis.
 Then I obtained the curve radius (average of left and right).
 The offset from center was obtained by calculating the midpoint of the image, and the mid point of the left and right curves from the polyfit.
 Then we subtracted center_of_lane - midpoint of image and scaled it.
+This can be found on box 12 in the "fitted_curve_to_mask_on_screen" function towards.

 #### 6 Result
 Below is a sample image of the outputted image, the rectified image was warped back on the screen.